minaroid/RxGoogleMaps/README.md

 ## API

-There is just one class to interact with which is `MapObservableProvider`.
+There is one class to interact with which is `MapObservableProvider`.
 This has 3 constructors which accepts either...
  - MapFragment
  - SupportMapFragment